VonjareeW/95planner/README.md

 # Resources/Source Code
 https://github.com/coding-boot-camp/crispy-octo-meme

-Used class notes and tips from in-class sessions.
+Class notes and tips from in-class sessions.

 I used our class Ai edX program to grasp concepts and for guidance.